-The compliance analysis compares the E. coli geomeans to the MSAR Bacteria TMDL geomean WLAs/LAs of 113 organisms/100 mL for a 5-sample/30-day geomean (Section 1.2.1).
+The compliance analysis compares the E. coli geomeans to the MSAR Bacteria TMDL geomean WLAs/LAs of 113 organisms/100 mL for a 5-sample/30-day geomean (Section 1.2.1) and STV WLA of 212 organisms/100 mL.
 Geometric means were calculated only when at least five sample results were available from the previous 30-day period.

-Most of the Priority 2 geomeans exceeded the MSAR TMDL WLAs/LAs, with all geomeans calculated at the SAR sites exceeding the goal.
-At Prado Park Lake, only the cool, dry season sample exceeded the goal.
-All geomeans calculated during the cool, dry season except for SAR at MWD Crossing exceeded the TMDL WLAs/LAs.
-Table 4-6 shows the exceedance frequencies at each TMDL site.
+Most of the Priority 2 geomeans exceeded the MSAR TMDL WLAs/LAs, with all geomeans calculated at the SAR sites having a geomean calculation exceed the goal.
+At Prado Park Lake and Chino Creek at Central Avenue, only the warm, dry season exceeded the geomean WLA.
+All geomeans calculated at Mill-Cucamonga Creek and the two SAR sites exceeded the TMDL WLA/LA limit.
+Table 4-6 shows the geomean exceedances at the TMDL sites and Table 4-7 shows the STV exceedances.